kiranma72/abdm-docs/content/3-milestone2/link-care-context/hip-initiated-linking.md

 - We link the care context using the linking token with the ABHA address.

-- When the user has shared their ABHA address; if the user does not have a valid token, then they need to generate linking token, that is when they do [demographic auth.](/abdm-docs/2-milestone1/abha-number/aadhar-demographic/index.html)
+- When the user has shared their ABHA address, if the user does not have a valid token, then they need to generate linking token, that is when they do [demographic auth.](/abdm-docs/2-milestone1/abha-number/aadhar-demographic/index.html)

 - Whenever a **new care context is linked** or an **existing care context is updated** with new health records, a notification is sent to all PHR applications that have subscribed to receive notifications for this ABHA address.